 - Aligns with and supports agency strategic/business plans

-This document should be included in the budget document under Special Reports, and submitted to the Chief Information Office, IT Investment and Planning Section at the same time agencies submit their Agency Request Budgets to BAM.
+This document should be included in the budget document under Special Reports, and submitted to the Chief Information Office, IT Investment and Planning Section at the same time agencies submit their Agency Request Budgets to CFO.

 The business case should also include the following information:

 - Projected cash flows across timeline (lifecycle or other).

 - Alternatives Analysis (to the extent possible at this point in the project lifecycle).